harmony-one/onebtc/specs/btcrelay-spec/docs/source/spec/functions.rst

 *Errors*

-* ``ERR_SHUTDOWN = "BTC Parachain has shut down"``: the BTC Parachain has been shutdown by a manual intervention of the Governance Mechanism.
+* ``ERR_SHUTDOWN = "BTC Bridge has shut down"``: the BTC Bridge has been shutdown by a manual intervention of the Governance Mechanism.
 * ``ERR_MALFORMED_TXID = "Malformed transaction identifier"``: return error if the transaction identifier (``txId``) is malformed.
 * ``ERR_CONFIRMATIONS = "Transaction has less confirmations than requested"``: return error if the block in which the transaction specified by ``txId`` was included has less confirmations than requested.
 * ``ERR_INVALID_MERKLE_PROOF = "Invalid Merkle Proof"``: return error if the Merkle proof is malformed or fails verification (does not hash to Merkle root).